metalsmith/metalsmith.io/src/index.njk.md

 });
 ```

 The question now is, how does for instance a markdown-engine know, which files to transpile?
-The answer is easy.
-Per default, `metalsmith-markdown` is checking if `file` has a `.md` or `.markdown` extension.
+Per default, `@metalsmith/markdown` is checking if `file` has a `.md` or `.markdown` extension.
 Remember, `file` is a JavaScript object that has its full filename (including its path) as a value.
 If the check is not true it jumps over it, otherwise it is passing the file to the engine.
-After processing it, `metalsmith-markdown` replaces the `.md` extension with an `.html` and the next plugin can now check against the new filename and so on.
+After processing it, `@metalsmith/markdown` replaces the `.md` extension with `.html` and the next plugin can now check against the new filename and so on.

 A process such as this is called check for pattern matching.
 Many `metalsmith`-plugins employ such matching.
 Either they check against internally set requirements or patterns or they offer an explicit option to check against user defined matches, like we have already seen in the `writemetadata`-plugin: